 Purchasing playground equipment for Christian Heritage Centre in 2017

 Marketing and sales for local artist, Joel Balimanya, who makes handicrafts from used tires in 2018 and 2019

 Assisting Maendeleo Foundation to build digital literacy in 16 Mukono youth in 2020

-Setting up a library at Grace Daycare and Primary school which included textbooks for all grades and classes, shelving, and tables and chairs in 2022
+Setting up a library at Grace Daycare and Primary School which included textbooks for all classes, shelving, and tables and chairs in 2022